thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 ## Configuring QR code on Home page

 {% if docsPrefix == null %}
-By default, the mobile application QR code widget settings are inherited from the **system level**, and the QR code links to the officially published **ThingsBoard Live** mobile application ([Android](https://play.google.com/store/apps/details?id=org.thingsboard.demo.app){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-live/id1594355695){:target="_blank"}).
+The mobile application's QR code widget settings are inherited from the **system level** by default.
+The QR code links to the officially published **ThingsBoard Live** mobile application (available on [Android](https://play.google.com/store/apps/details?id=org.thingsboard.demo.app){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-live/id1594355695){:target="_blank"}).

-If you want to customize the behavior of the Mobile App QR Code widget or use your [custom application](/docs/mobile/){:target="_blank"}, log in as the **system administrator** and navigate to the "Mobile app" tab on the "Settings" page.
-Here you will see two settings blocks: "Applications" and "Appearance on Home page".
+If you want to customize the behavior of the Mobile App QR Code widget or use your own [custom application](/docs/mobile/){:target="_blank"}, log in as the **system administrator** and navigate to the "Mobile app" tab on the "Settings" page.
+There, you'll find two settings blocks: "Applications" and "Appearance on Home page".
 {% endif %}
 {% if docsPrefix == "pe/" %}
-By default, the mobile application QR code widget settings are inherited from the **system level**, and the QR code links to the officially published **ThingsBoard Cloud** mobile application ([Android](https://play.google.com/store/apps/details?id=org.thingsboard.cloud){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-cloud/id6499209395){:target="_blank"}).
+The mobile application's QR code widget settings are inherited from the **system level** by default.
+The QR code links to the officially published **ThingsBoard Cloud** mobile application (available on [Android](https://play.google.com/store/apps/details?id=org.thingsboard.cloud){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-cloud/id6499209395){:target="_blank"}).

-If a **tenant administrator** wants to use a [custom application](/docs/pe/mobile/){:target="_blank"}, they can configure it at their level.
+If a **tenant administrator** wants to use a [custom application](/docs/pe/mobile/){:target="_blank"}, they can configure it at their respective level.
 {% endif %}
 {% if docsPrefix == "paas/" %}
-By default, the mobile application QR code widget links to the officially published **ThingsBoard Cloud** mobile application ([Android](https://play.google.com/store/apps/details?id=org.thingsboard.cloud){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-cloud/id6499209395){:target="_blank"}).
+By default, the mobile application QR code widget links to the officially published **ThingsBoard Cloud** mobile application (available on [Android](https://play.google.com/store/apps/details?id=org.thingsboard.cloud){:target="_blank"} and [iOS](https://apps.apple.com/us/app/thingsboard-cloud/id6499209395){:target="_blank"}).

-If a **tenant administrator** wants to use a [custom application](/docs/pe/mobile/){:target="_blank"}, they can configure it at their level.
+If a **tenant administrator** wants to use a [custom application](/docs/pe/mobile/){:target="_blank"}, they can configure it at their respective level.
 {% endif %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-To customize the QR code widget behavior on the "Home" page, navigate to the "Mobile app" tab on the "Settings" page and disable "Use system settings" toggle.
+To customize the QR code widget behavior on the "Home" page, navigate to the "Mobile app" tab on the "Settings" page and toggle off the "Use system settings" option.
 {% endif %}

 {% include images-gallery.html imageCollection="mobile-app-qr-code-widget-settings" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
-Here you will see two settings blocks: "Applications" and "Appearance on Home page".
+There, you'll find two settings blocks: "Applications" and "Appearance on Home page".
 {% endif %}

 **Applications:**